jackokring/jqt-chromebook-arm/VCVRack.md

 ## The Controls (`Master`)
   * `Sync` a trigger input to synchronize the `Done` signals and data presentation.
 If it is not present, `Done` will not occur and `Output` extender modules will not present a calculated `Output` signal.
   * `Reload` a button to trigger a refresh of the J core including a reload of the `profile.ijs` file.

+## Computational Considerations
+The `J` engine uses a string IO interface.
+Conversion of `char*` to and from `float` can consume CPU, but as the engine runs on its own thread this will be just ocassional delay by a number of `Sync` intervals at the worst.
+Consider it a feature.